 Switching off the simple way

 It occurred to me whilst on holiday this year, camping in the national parks in Colorado, how unstressed I was.
-I wasn’t worrying about the usual stuff, all that concerned me was enjoying the experience of camping in the wilderness and shutting off from the ‘rat race’.
-We didn’t have any Wi-Fi, running water in some camp sites, electricity and certainly no creature comforts.
-It was basic to say the least and I am happy, albeit a bit embarrassed, to say we had four showers in nine days.
+I wasn’t worrying about the usual stuff - all that concerned me was enjoying the experience of camping in the wilderness and shutting off from the ‘rat race’.
+We didn’t have any Wi-Fi, running water, electricity and certainly no creature comforts.
+It was basic, to say the least, and I am happy (albeit a bit embarrassed) to say we only had four showers in nine days.

-I can honestly say that all our senses were reawakened on this trip and I came away from my trip with a new way of looking at things.
+I can honestly say that all our senses were reawakened on this trip and I came away from it with a new way of looking at things.
 The art of shutting off, maybe it can be simple?
 Can I shut off by awakening my senses?

 I don’t have to camp out in the wild to watch a sunset - it happens every day.